JophielArevalo1998/SOC-Portfolio/README.md

 ### 🚨 SOC Triage Cases

-> Alert triage performed on the MyDFIR SOC (mahcyberdefense.com) using Microsoft XDR, Sentinel, and Splunk.
+> Investigations performed in the MYDFIR Forge SOC simulator, a hands-on training environment where the client organizations are fictional, using Microsoft XDR, Sentinel, and Splunk.
 Each case includes the original alert, raw data, investigation queries, and a structured 5W1H report.

 | # | Case | Severity | Verdict | Platform |
 |---|---|---|---|---|